Pierre Fatou: Biography

-Mathematical work of Fatou
+Mathematical work

 Fatou's work had a very large influence on the development of analysis in the 20th century.

 Fatou's PhD thesis Séries trigonométriques et séries de Taylor (Fatou 1906) was the first application of the Lebesgue integral to concrete problems of analysis, mainly to the study of analytic and harmonic functions in the unit disc.
 In this work, Fatou studied for the first time the Poisson integral of an arbitrary measure on the unit circle.
 This work of Fatou is influenced by Henri Lebesgue who invented his integral in 1901.

 The Fatou theorem, which says that a bounded analytic function in the unit disc has radial limits almost everywhere on the unit circle was published in 1906 (Fatou 1906).
 This theorem was at the origin of a large body of research in 20th-century mathematics under the name of bounded analytic functions.
 See also the Wikipedia article on functions of bounded type.

 A number of fundamental results on the analytic continuation of a Taylor series belong to Fatou.